jcantara/em-rubyserial/README.md

 # Em::Rubyserial

-EventMachine serial port functionality that should work on all* ruby flavors (including jruby, and various operating systems, should work on linux, windows, and mac)
+EventMachine serial port functionality that should work on all* ruby flavors (including MRI, jruby; and various operating systems including linux, windows, and apple)

 (* for some values of all)